ga4gh/vrs/docs/source/appendices/design_decisions.rst

 unambiguous state of the resultant sequence.

-.. _interbase-coordinates-design:
+.. _interresidue-coordinates-design:

-Interbase Coordinates
+Interresidue Coordinates
-@@@@@@@@@@@@@@@@@@@@@
+@@@@@@@@@@@@@@@@@@@@@@@@

-Sequence ranges use an interbase coordinate system.
-Interbase coordinate conventions are used in this terminology because they provide conceptual consistency that is not possible with residue-based systems.
+Sequence ranges use an interresidue coordinate system.
+Interresidue coordinate conventions are used in this terminology because they provide conceptual consistency that is not possible with residue-based systems.

-.. important:: The choice of what to count--base or
+.. important:: The choice of what to count — base or interresidue
-               interbase positions–-has significant semantic
-               implications for coordinates.
-In some circumstances,
+               positions — has significant semantic implications for coordinates.
+In some circumstances, interresidue
-               interbase coordinates and the corresponding
-               base coordinates are numerically identical.
+               coordinates and the corresponding base coordinates are numerically identical.
+We intentionally avoid
-               We intentionally avoid describing the interbase coordinate system as "0-based" (a popular community term, as is "space-based") to help reduce confusion on the meaning of the coordinates used in VRS.
+               describing the interresidue coordinate system as
+               "0-based" (a popular community term, as is "space-based") to help reduce confusion on the meaning of the coordinates used in VRS.

 When humans refer to a range of residues within a sequence, the most common convention is to use an interval of ordinal residue positions